Ducted Air Conditioning System: Types, Working, Cost Guide

 How Does a Ducted Air Conditioning System Work?

 A ducted air conditioning system, commonly known as a central air conditioner, distributes cooled air from a central unit through a network of ducts and vents to the various rooms in a building.
-The central air conditioner is typically in a dedicated space like the attic, roof, basement, or mechanical room.
+The central air conditioner is typically located in a dedicated space, such as the attic, roof, basement, or mechanical room.

-A Ductable AC for home is popular for better interior aesthetics.
-In commercial buildings, their high cooling capacity is needed.
-Versatility is a feature of ducted systems; they may incorporate UV lights to destroy bacteria and enhance indoor air quality, fresh air, heat recovery, and enhanced filtration.
+A Ductable AC for the home is popular for better interior aesthetics.
+In commercial buildings, a high cooling capacity is needed.
+Versatility is a feature of ducted systems; they may incorporate UV lights to destroy bacteria and enhance indoor air quality, provide fresh air, enable heat recovery, and improve filtration.

 What are the Benefits of a Ducted Air Conditioning System?